School masking policies likely to continue

 State education officials point out that more than 2,200 public and private schools across Massachusetts are scheduled to participate in COVID-19 testing offered by the state.
 To date, pool testing in schools has consistently shown low positivity rates.
 In-school transmission of the virus is rare, they say.

 Data provided by state education officials shows there were 1,918 confirmed COVID-19 infections among students from Sept.
 30 to Oct.
-6 — only a small fraction of the 920,000 students currently in-person classes.
+6 - only a small fraction of the 920,000 students attending in-person classes.

 "We're certainly encouraging that the masking requirements continue for a while, at least until we see the vaccination rates going up," he said.